-Administrators face huge challenges in using student data to inform strategic decision-making.
+Administrators face formidable challenges in using student data to inform strategic decision-making.
 Some face a tangle of dashboards and formats with no clear system for cleaning and merging data.
 Even when the data is cleaned and organized, it is hard to interpret!
 How can we get beyond looking at data dashboards or comparing mean scores?

 How did students perform on the 2019 ELA State Achievement Exam?

-What was the historical achievement profile of students who were eligible for ELA accommodations in 2019
+What was the historical achievement profile of students who were eligible for ELA accommodations in 2019?

-Contact us if you would like more information including access to the course materials and an example local literacy plan.
+Contact us if you would like more information, including access to the course materials and an example local literacy plan.